JibranZ/Dice-Game/README.md

 Very somple dice game using HTML CSS and Javascript.

-Click the link to view - [dice game] (simple-dice-game-01.netlify.app)
+Click the link to view - [dice game](simple-dice-game-01.netlify.app)